Introduction to Toolbox Drama

 Drama and Movement Practitioner

-Olivia Macnab -
+Via Macnab -

-Hi, I’m Olivia, and I’m a freelance drama practitioner, writer and storyteller.
-As an autistic theatre kid, growing up in York, the arts scene around here has always been my safe space, and I’m excited to be able to offer that space to other people!
+As an autistic theatre kid growing up in York, the arts scene around here has always been my safe space, and it’s really important to me to be able to offer that space to other people.
+I have a particular specialism in working with autism and neurodivergency, and I’ve published a book titled “Creativity in Autism, First Edition”.

 Abbie Jennings -